Scotiabank Investment Banker Salary in New York City Area | $110K-$275K+ | Levels.fyi

 The median Investment Banker compensation in New York City Area package at Scotiabank totals $275K per year.
-View the base salary, stock, and bonus breakdowns for Scotiabank's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Scotiabank's total compensation packages.
 Last updated: 10/2/2025

 Company